Things to know when you are divorcing a narcissist

 According to various Greek myths, Narcissus was a proud, beautiful young hunter who spurned many admirers.
 In one instance, he rejected the advances of a mountain nymph by the name of Echo.
 After being rejected, Echo became so heartbroken and lovesick that she evaporated into nothing but an echo of her own voice.
 Nemesis, the Goddess of Revenge, witnessed this and decided to punish Narcissus for his supreme arrogance.
 After luring him to a river to quench his thirst, he happened upon his reflection in the water and fell madly in love with what he saw.

 Based on this myth you would think narcissism is an excess of pride and self-importance.
 These are certainly aspects of it but this personality trait is far more complex, and quite frankly, very problematic.
 A large number of our clients come from relationships that have been weakened by the narcissistic behaviour of one or both people, and the reality is that dealing with other parties with these traits in a family law context can be incredibly taxing and difficult.
-That’s why we think it’s important to know what you’re up against if you think you’re up against another person with some particularly self-centred traits.
+That’s why we think it’s important to know what you’re up against if you are separating or divorcing from another person with some particularly self-centred traits.

 What is “narcissism?”